-If the version number in IMPHEA.
-IMP on the server is greater than what is contained in the HEALVER.
-TXT file on the client (or if the HEALVER.
-TXT file cannot be found on the client) then the following occurs:
+If the version number in IMPHEA.IMP on the server is greater than what is contained in the HEALVER.TXT file on the client (or if the HEALVER.TXT file cannot be found on the client) then the following occurs:

-- SRS and common files are copied from the \Base folder on the server to the Base folder on the client. - The SYSPRO Analytics files are copied from the \Base\SYSPROAnalytics folder on the server to the \Base\SYSPROAnalytics folder on the client.
+- SRS and common files are copied from the \Base folder on the server to the \Base folder on the client. - The SYSPRO Analytics files are copied from the \Base\SYSPROAnalytics folder on the server to the \Base\SYSPROAnalytics folder on the client, including all of the common files that were copied during the first phase of the self-healing process.